philsturgeon/phil.bike/src/content/euro-trip-colle-di-tende.md

 After the big climb was a big descent into Sospel, where I filled up all the water and all the food, and offf I goooo!
 In my head the plan was to make it all the way to the Italian border over Colle Di Tende on day 1, but it started pissing it down climbing out of Sospel.

 Foolishly I had hoped it would stop, or whatever I'd be fine anyway.
 It had been really hot all morning and I thought it would be hot and wet, but it got really cold too.
 Even after stopping and rummaging around for extra layers, I vibrated the whole descent and felt really dizzy.
 Where the fuck were my long finger gloves?
-Did I lose them in Montreal?!
+Did I lose them in Monaco?!

 When the descent was done I was a few miles from Breil-sur-Roya, so I hid in the warm corner of a cafe with a coffee and noticed there was a hotel upstairs, so I got in bed and didn't stop shivering for another hour.
 Dummy.